 Contribution to debates

-We are members of academic and practitioner networks/associations, including the International Society for Third Sector Research, and the European Association of Development Research and Training Institutes.
-We also co-convene the Development Studies Association NGOs in Development Study Group.
+We are active participants in professional academic and practitioner networks/associations, including the Development Studies Association, the International Society for Third Sector Research, and the European Association of Development Research and Training Institutes.